beetcb/renv/README.md

    Project -> Settings -> Environment Variables, add `ENV_PASS` env
 2. Set environment variables

-   The key of your environment variable must use a solid syntax like this:
+   Set the environment variables as in step 1, The key of your environment variable must use a solid syntax like this:
    `ENVNAMESPACE_ENVNAME`

    - ENVNAMESPACE: By defining `ENVNAMESPACE`, `renv` can create multiple environments